jmduke/jmduke-jekyll/_posts/a-month-with-the-airpods.md

 ---
-Title: "A month with the AirPods"
+title: "A month with the AirPods"
 Date: 2017-09-30 00:00:00
 Tags: ["technology"]
+layout: post
 ---

 <p>I bought them, you see, despite my better instincts.</p>